Posts Tagged ‘ Charity ’

 "Port for Water Pipe" by ikhlasulamal

-...Those Israeli nonprofits that choose the second option of a Conduit (also referred to as an Intermediary or Fiscal Agent) are in luck, as recent years have seen an quasi-explosion in the number of American charities that offer Conduit services.
-This being the case, foreign organizations have luxury and liberty -- and some...Read more »
+…Those Israeli nonprofits that choose the second option of a Conduit (also referred to as an Intermediary or Fiscal Agent) are in luck, as recent years have seen an quasi-explosion in the number of American charities that offer Conduit services.
+This being the case, foreign organizations have luxury and liberty — and some might argue the responsibility and obligation — to investigate the various Intermediaries so as to choose the best fit for the nonprofit.
+And, yes, all Conduits are by no means the same.

 Defining a Conduit Organization (a.k.a.
 Fiscal Agent or Intermediary)